QuiltMC/quilt-mappings/GUIDE.md

 Class names should come with plenty of deliberation, given that they're the most visible of all.
 Make sure to use the "show inheritance" and "show implementations" tools on right-click to make sure the name you're choosing isn't too granular.
-When considering package, either use an existing one or try to ensure there are 3+ classes that fit the name when creating a new package.
+When considering which package to put a class in, either use an existing one or try to ensure there are 3+ classes that fit the name when creating a new package.

 ### Tips: naming methods